pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 <svg title='' src='use-case-tutorials/kafka/kafka-producer-consumer-latency.png'/>
 :::

-<Alert variant="outlined" severity="info">If you don't see the sawtooth waveform seen here, make sure you turned on the `invoicing` pod delay in the last step of the Prerequisites section.</Alert>
+<Alert variant="outlined" severity="info">If you don't see the sawtooth waveform seen here, make sure you turned on the `invoicing` service delay in the last step of the Prerequisites section.</Alert>

 > The **Kafka Producers** and **Kafka Consumers** tables show us that we have 1 producer and 2 consumers for this topic.